Build LinkedIn Authority in 90 Days

 how to build LinkedIn authority in 90 Days: The Week-by-Week Plan

 Most LinkedIn authority advice tells you what to do but not when.
 The result is professionals who post sporadically, optimise randomly, and wonder why nothing sticks.
-If you want to build linkedin authority in 90 days, you need a plan that turns abstract goals into daily actions.
-A 90-day plan changes the game—it gives every action a week, a purpose, and a measurable outcome.
-This article is part of our how to build LinkedIn authority—if you have not read that first, start there for the full framework.
-This article gives you the week-by-week execution plan.
+If you want to build linkedin authority in 90 days, you need a structured strategy where every action has a purpose and a measurable outcome.
+This requires more than just a quick profile update; it requires a systematic increase of your linkedin authority score through profile quality, content, and network depth.
+This article is part of our complete guide on how to build LinkedIn authority-if you have not read that first, start there for the full framework.
+This article provides the actionable, week-by-week execution plan.
+Before starting week 1, get your baseline authority score free with RANKLN-it takes 60 seconds and shows exactly where to focus first.

 Days 1-14: Profile Foundation